Understanding European-Style Hinges & How to Install Them

-Many woodworkers find European-style hinges to be confusing and even a little frightening.
+Many woodworkers don't like using European-style hinges on their furniture.
 One reason may be that they don’t look anything like “real” hinges — at all!
 And while that is true, I have found European-style hinges to be not only easy to use, but also forgiving in their nature.

 Use your drill press to cut the cup holes for fitting your hinges.
 Simply stated, their designers have built a superior amount of adjustability into their function.
 The first thing you need to know about these hinges is that the cup part goes in the door and the mounting plate goes on the cabinet wall.
 (When I first saw this hinge system, my brain told me it should be the other way around.)

 Before and as you're drilling the holes for the hinge, use a square to make sure you stay properly aligned.
 With full-overlay doors like these, the easiest way to locate the hinges is to use a story stick to transfer exact location to both door and carcass.
 Check the directions for your hinges; for the ones I selected, the cup holes were located 7/8" in from the edge of the door.